astampoulis/makam-paper-funpearl/makamcode/02-binding-forms.md

 logic?

 ADVISOR.
-Not really; I believe it is because of implementation concerns mostly -- it would significantly complicate VMs for the language.
+Not really; I believe it is because of implementation concerns mostly -- it would significantly complicate designing a virtual machine for the language.
 But Makam is interpreted, so it sidesteps that.

 STUDENT.
 Interesting.
 So let me try doing the typing rule now.
 I'll add a type for